-The securities of the Company entitled to vote at the Annual Meeting consist of shares of its Class A Common Stock and Class B Common Stock, of which 1,011,869,982 shares and 0 shares were issued and outstanding at the close of business on March 20, 2023, the record date of the Annual Meeting.
+The securities of the Company entitled to vote at the Annual Meeting consist of shares of its Class A Common Stock and Class B Common Stock, of which [•] shares and 0 shares were issued and outstanding at the close of business on March 22, 2024, the record date of the Annual Meeting.
 Only shareholders that hold shares at the close of business on the record date will be entitled to vote at the meeting.
 Each share of Common Stock, voting as a single class, entitles the holder thereof to one vote on each matter to be considered at the meeting.

 The presence in person or by proxy of the holders of a majority of our Common Stock issued and outstanding and entitled to vote at the Annual Meeting will constitute a quorum to transact business at the Annual Meeting.
-Assuming a quorum is present, (i) the affirmative vote of the holders of shares of stock having a majority in voting power of the votes cast by the holders of all of the shares of stock present or represented at the Annual Meeting and entitled to vote on the matter is required for the election of directors, (ii) the vote of the holders of shares of stock having a majority in voting power of the votes cast by the holders of all of the shares of stock present or represented by proxy at the meeting and voting affirmatively or negatively on such matter is required for the approval of the advisory vote related to the Company's executive compensation program and the approval of the ratification of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year 2023, and (iii) the option of one year, two years, or three years that receives the most votes will be deemed to have received the advisory approval of our stockholders for the advisory vote on the frequency of the holding of an advisory vote on executive compensation.
-For the election of directors, you may vote either For or Withhold against a director.
-A "withhold" vote has no effect on the election of directors.
-For the advisory vote on the frequency of the holding of an advisory vote on executive compensation, you may vote "one year", "two years", or "three years."
-In addition, abstentions have no effect on any of the other proposals.
+Assuming a quorum is present, (i) the affirmative vote of the holders of shares of stock having a majority of the votes cast by the holders of all of the shares of stock present or represented by proxy at the Annual Meeting and entitled to vote on the matter is required for the election of directors, (ii) the affirmative vote of the holders of shares of stock having a majority in voting power of the votes cast by the holders of all of the shares of stock present or represented by proxy at the Annual Meeting and voting affirmatively or negatively on such matter is required for the approval of the advisory vote related to the Company's executive compensation program and the approval of the ratification of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year 2024, and (iii) the affirmative vote of the holders of a majority of the voting power of the issued and outstanding shares of stock and entitled to vote on the matter is required for the approval of each of the Charter Proposals.
+For the election of directors, you may vote either For or Against a director.
+Abstentions and broker non-votes will not be considered votes "FOR" or "AGAINST" a nominee and will have no effect on the outcome of the election of directors.
+Abstentions and broker non-votes have no effect on the approval of the advisory vote related to the Company's executive compensation program and the approval of the ratification of KPMG, LLC as the Company's independent registered public accountant firm for the fiscal year 2024.
+Abstentions and broker non-votes will count as a vote "AGAINST" with respect to approval of each of the Charter Proposals.